sensiolabs/BehatPageObjectExtension/doc/index.rst

     .. note::

-        Element class names follow the same rules as Page class names.
+        Page factory takes care of creating custom elements and their class names follow the same rules as Page class names.

 Element is an instance of a
 `NodeElement <http://mink.behat.org/api/behat/mink/element/nodeelement.html>`_,
-so similarly to pages, we can take advantage of existing `Mink <http://mink.behat.org/>`_ Element's methods.
+so similarly to pages, we can take advantage of existing `Mink <http://mink.behat.org/>`_ Element methods.
 Main difference is we have more methods relating to the single ``NodeElement``.
 Refrence the official `Mink API documentation <http://mink.behat.org/api/>`_ for a full list of available methods:
 * `NodeElement <http://mink.behat.org/api/behat/mink/element/nodeelement.html>`_